Floobits/news/_posts/2013-09-16-adding-realtime-collaboration-to-vim.md

     function !cursor_hold()
         echo 'Hello'
-        call feedkeys('f\e', 'n')
+        " literally the key 'f' followed by the 'escape' key call feedkeys('f\e', 'n')
     endfunction

     set updatetime=100
     autocmd CursorHold call cursor_hold()

 Hooray!
 Once we find a key sequence with no side-effects, we should be set.

+CursorHold only fires when Vim is in normal mode.
+CursorHoldI is like CursorHold, but only fires while in Insert Mode.
+In Vim, escape aborts a command but also is used to exit insert mode, so we have to resort to a different

 Before 7.2.025, exactly such a command existed in the form of the K_IGNORE byte sequence and feedkeys.